Salkantay Trek Tour 4 days with All Inclusive

 Are the nights very cold in the camps?

 The first night in the camp is the coldest.
-This is due to the fact that we camp at the foot of the Salkantay snowy mountain.
+This is because you camp at the foot of the snowy Salkantay.
 However, the camp is in an environment adequately conditioned to withstand the low temperatures.
-It is also recommended to wear warm clothes for that night.
-The following nights, the temperature is more pleasant to the visitor.
+It is still recommended to bring warm clothes for that night.
+The following nights, the temperature is more pleasant for the visitor.

 Does the tour include sleeping bags?

-No. Sleeping bags are personal items that must be carried by the tourist.
-If you want, we can get you a sleeping bag.
+No. The sleeping bags are personal items that must be carried by the tourist.
+If you wish, we can get you a sleeping bag.
 Just write to us at email@example.com.

 Is there a vegetarian food option?

 Yes.
-To request the option of vegetarian food during the tour, you just have to write to firstname.lastname@example.org.
+To request the vegetarian food option during the tour, you just have to write to firstname.lastname@example.org.

 Can I add a visit to the Huayna Picchu mountain to the tour?

 Yes.
 The visit to the Huayna Picchu mountain is available for an additional amount.
-It is recommended to request the entrance to this mountain approximately 2 to 4 months in advance.
+It is recommended to apply for admission to this mountain approximately 2 to 4 months in advance.